 Households that are part of the GO trial will receive a:

 - New 240-litre GO lime green lid wheelie bin for garden organics only.

 For participating households, the fortnightly collection capacity is increasing by 240 litres with the addition of a FOGO/GO bin.
-During the 12-month trial, the existing total waste collection of 720 litres will increase to 960 litres every fortnight.
+During the service, extended until 30 June 2023, the existing total waste collection of 720 litres will increase to 960 litres every fortnight.